kostyaCS/Laboratory2/README.md

 ![map closer view]("https://github.com/kostyaCS/Laboratory2/blob/main/closemap.png")

-Looks like there were some films shot in Kyiv, Lviv and Poland.
+Looks like there were some films shot in Kyiv, Lviv and Poland!